Klipper3d/klipper/docs/G-Codes.md

 [template guide](Command_Templates.md#delayed-gcodes)):
 - `UPDATE_DELAYED_GCODE [ID=<name>] [DURATION=<seconds>]`:  Updates the
-  delay duration for the identified [delayed_gcode] and starts the timer for gcode execution.
-A value of 0 will cancel a pending delayed gcode from executing.
+  delay duration for the identified [delayed_gcode] and starts the timer for G-Code execution.
+A value of 0 will cancel a pending delayed G-Code from executing.

 ### Save Variables